qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 Policies
 ^^^^^^^^

+Field policies determine how values are assigned to fields during various editing operations:

+**Split and Duplicate Policies**

-:guilabel:`Policies` allows you to determine how values are assigned to the field when :guilabel:`Splitting features` or :guilabel:`Duplicating features`:
+These policies apply when :guilabel:`Splitting features` or :guilabel:`Duplicating features`:

 * :guilabel:`Duplicate Values`: Keeps the existing value of the field for the new features.
 * :guilabel:`Use Default Value`: Resets the field by recalculating its :ref:`default value <default_values>`.